DAGWorks-Inc/hamilton/docs/concepts/builder.rst

 Builder
 #######

-The :doc:`driver` page covered the basics to build the Driver, visualize the dataflow, and execute the dataflow.
+The :doc:`driver` page covered the basics of building the Driver, visualizing the dataflow, and executing the dataflow.
 We learned how to create the dataflow by passing a Python module to ``Builder().with_modules()``.

-On this page, you'll learn how the ``driver.Builder()`` enables you to configure your Driver.
-Advanced concepts are mentioned briefly, but know that each has its own page with further explanations.
+On this page, how to configure your Driver with the ``driver.Builder()``.
+There will be mentions of advanced concepts, which are further explained on their respective page.

 .. note::

-    As your Builder code grows complex, definining it over multiple lines can improve readability.
+    As your Builder code grows complex, defining it over multiple lines can improve readability.
 This is possible by using parentheses after the assignment ``=``

     .. code-block:: python